G-Node/python-odml/doc/tutorial.rst

 - '<...>' indicates that you are looking at an object
 - 'Property' tells you that you are looking at an odML Property
-- 'Creator' tells you that the Property you are looking at was named 'Creator'
+- 'NoCrewMembers' tells you that the Property was named 'NoCrewMembers'

 Note that the printout of the Property tells you nothing about the number of Values, and nothing about the remaining Property attributes.